QuakedK/Oneclick/Help/Oneclick Help.md

 2. Can't run or open files.

-Try dragging the file to your desktop, download and run [UAC Enabler](https://github.com/QuakedK/Downloads/blob/main/UAC%20Enabler.bat) as admin or Right clicking the file, open "properties" and check "Unblock,"
+Try dragging the file to your desktop, download and run [UAC Enabler](https://github.com/QuakedK/Downloads/blob/main/UAC%20Enabler.bat) as admin or Right clicking the file, open "properties" and check "Unblock"

 ___